empowerd-cms/best.js/README.md

 <p align="center">
 <b>Simple React SSR with Vite and Express — zero setup CLI</b>.
-Made for full-stack JS + optionally connect with headless CMS's such as [empowerd.dev](https://empowerd.dev) later.
+Made for full-stack JS + optionally connect with headless CMS's such as <a href="https://empowerd.dev">empowerd.dev</a> later.
 </p>

 ![Best.JS](image.jpeg)